KyleSeaford/Robot2/README.md

 # Robot2 - Raspberry Pi Battle Bot

 ## ideas
-arduino or rasbury pi battle bot type thing. like the old ones but better, have joes help
+rasbury pi battle bot type thing. like the old ones but better, have joes help
 - have a face on the front made from lcd screens that have randomly selected faces and faces that actervate when the weppons are in use aswell
 - needs underglow

 ### main boards
-#### arduino
-- pros - used in old ones, have the code already
-- cons - not use to code, need to learn c

 #### raspberry pi
 - pros - i can do python
 - cons - can be complex to use